 Explore history beyond the classroom, develop leadership skills, and promote opportunities to enhance learning about history.

 Institute of Electrical/Electronics Engineers (IEEE)

-Pride Tuscarawas seeks to provide a safe and supportive environment for LGBT students as well as for heterosexual students who are supportive of equality for people of any sexual orientation.
-Additional goals of the club are to provide education to the public and to encourage open-mindedness rather than prejudice about sexual orientation.
-Advisor: Dr. Scott Keiller
+Pride Tuscarawas seeks to provide a safe and supportive environment for LGBTA students and allies who are supportive of equality for people of any sexual orientation or gender.
+Additional goals of the club are to provide education to the public and to encourage open-mindedness rather than prejudice about sexual orientation or gender.

 Society of Manufacturing Engineers